lk101101/Names/README.md

 ## TO DO
-Planning to implement options to generate full names including last names.
+Planning to implement options to generate full names including last names and implement better command line argument handling for random name generator feature.